programminghistorian/ph-submissions/lessons/gravity-model.md

 $$y = β_{0} + (β_{1}x_{1}) + (β_{2}x_{2}) + (β_{3}x_{3}) + (β_{4}x_{4})$$

 This is not quite our model yet.
 However, the model we will use is very like this and includes five independent variables plus the number of observed vagrants for each county, described below in detail.
-For our model, taking a multivariate approach to regresison allows us to ask much more complex questions, such as, how many vagrants would we expect if:
+For our model, taking a multivariate approach to regression allows us to ask much more complex questions, such as, how many vagrants would we expect if:

 * if population is 200,000
 * distance from London is 55km